-- 45. Older voters are able to take advantage of more of the excuses for absentee voting and cast a ballot without showing ID.
+- 44. Older voters are able to take advantage of more of the excuses for absentee voting and cast a ballot without presenting a photo ID or submitting a copy thereof.
 Moreover, on information and belief, absentee voting is disproportionately used by older voters in Tennessee.
-The only excuse that favors younger voters forces them to vote off-campus.
+The only excuse that favors younger voters forces them to vote off-campus in their prior county of registration (if and only if they registered prior to moving to and enrolling in college or university).
 Whereas a voter aged 60 or older (65 or older, starting July 1, 2017) may vote by absentee ballot i.e. without submitting a copy of his or her photo ID in his or her jurisdiction of registration without any additional excuse, a college student may only vote absentee without ID at his or her prior address, not in the jurisdiction that embraces his or her campus address.
-Effectively, this means that college and university students from out of state studying in Tennessee cannot vote by absentee ballot and therefore cannot avoid the voter ID requirement, unless they are hospitalized, have a physical disability, or will be absent for the entire early voting period and Election Day. - 46.
+Effectively, this means that college and university students who obtained their high school degree in another state and are now Tennessee residents cannot vote by absentee ballot and therefore cannot avoid the voter ID requirement, unless they are hospitalized, have a physical disability, or will be absent for the entire early voting period and Election Day. - 45.
 First-time voters who do not register in person at a county election commission office must vote in person the first time they cast a ballot.
 Tenn.
 Code Ann. § 2-2-115(b)(7).
-This law also makes it more likely that older registered voters who have voted at least once can avoid the voter ID requirement, but newer, younger student voters must vote in person and show a photo ID, unless they can travel to a county election commission office to register in person. - 47.
+This law also makes it more likely that older registered voters who have voted at least once can avoid the voter ID requirement, but newer, younger student voters must vote in person and show a photo ID, unless they can travel to a county election commission office to register in person. - 46.
 In addition to absentee voting, since it was first enacted in 2011, Tennessee's strict voter ID law has also continuously exempted: (1) hospitalized voters casting emergency ballots under the procedures outlined in Tenn.
 Code Ann. § 2-6-401; and (2) nursing home residents who vote using the special procedures outlined in Tenn.
 Code Ann. § 2-6-601.
 Tenn.
 Code Ann. § 2-7-112(a)(1).

-- 48. By contrast, on information and belief, there are no special procedures under Tennessee law or administrative practices for facilitating college and university student voting on or off campus. - 49.
+- 47. By contrast, on information and belief, there are no special procedures under Tennessee law or administrative practices for facilitating college and university student voting on or off campus. - 48.
 The current strict voter ID law in Tennessee only permits the voter to use one of a limited number of photo IDs, including: - a Tennessee driver license; - a valid photo ID card issued by the State of Tennessee or the United States, except "[a]n identification issued to a student by an institution of higher education containing a photograph of a student shall not be evidence of identification for purpose of verifying the person's identification on the application for ballot"; - a free photo ID card issued for identification purposes only pursuant to Tenn.
 Code Ann. § 55-50-336; - a valid U.S. passport; - a valid employee photo ID card issued by the state of Tennessee or the United States; - a valid U.S. military ID card with a photo; and - an employee ID card for retired state employees authorized pursuant to Tenn.
 Code Ann. § 8-50-118.